 Agentschap voor Natuur en Bos

-- WC: In the octagonal pavilion (visitor welcome) and in the castle
+- WC: In the castle and in the garden

 - Seats, benches: Many